Mirramu Dance Company: Performances

+2002 - Silk

+In collaboration with Kyoko Sato, Mobius Kiryuho practitioner from Japan was guest teacher for the Silk project.
+"The silk story itself—the basic and simple beginnings of the silkworm, through the cocoon stage, to the spinning of the silk and finally to its sophisticated and complex outcome in fashion houses around the world—became an allegory for the choreography."

+2008 - Tango Lament

 In February 2008 Mirramu performed Tango Lament, a piece inspired by the work of Scottish artist Jack Vettriano, along with two other works, as part of the Multicultural Festival in Canberra.
 Tango Lament included guest dancer Aida Amirkhania from Los Angeles.
 Some of the performances were later included in Weereewa - A Festival of Lake George, on 29 March.

+2013 - Morning Star

 The Mirramu Dance Company performed Morning Star in March 2013 at the James O. Fairfax Theatre, at the National Gallery of Australia in Canberra.
 Banula Marika, who is custodian of the Morning Star (Barnumbirr) story, collaborated with Dalman on the work, serving as cultural consultant.

-Other performances include The Linen Memorial and Red Silk.